thejarvisdevil/GStyle2-Docs/getting-started.md

 banner.png - The banner that will be shown in the GStyle2 menu. info.txt - Information of the pack.
 ```
 **If you are going to run audio or sprite creation related commands, you will need to create two folders inside your pack: `audio` and `sprites`.
 Make sure to use MP3 for Audio and PNG, WebP or GIF for Sprites then put what you want in those folders.**

+**If you are trying to include your own custom resources (a texture pack), create a folder by the name of `textures` and drop in your files.
+(ex: Menu Theme -> `menuLoop.mp3`)**

 ## The banner.png File